 where $H_{L+1}$ is the Hamiltonian for a system of size $L+1$.

 \emph{Spinon in the AF Heisenberg chain:} We now show that if we apply the procedure outlined above to the Heisenberg spin-$\frac12$ chain, we recover the spinon dispersion relation~\eqref{spinon_dispersion} including the correct support of half of the Brillouin zone.
-To compute the amplitudes $A_j$ we use the exact diagonalization method.
+The amplitudes $A_j$ are computed from exact diagonalization.
 The results are shown in Fig.~\ref{results}(a1).
 We observe that the spinon dispersion relation $\varepsilon(q)$, shown by the black solid line, is recovered with excellent precision.
 To understand this result, we also plot separately the denominator of Eq.~\eqref{dispersion}, namely:

-We find that the norm $N(q)$ vanishes in the range $q \in \Big[\frac{\pi}{2}, \frac{3\pi}{2}\Big]$, cf.~Fig.~\ref{results}(a2).
+We find that $N(q)$ vanishes (similarly to \cite{Talstra1997}, its value is negligible) for $|q| > \pi /2 $, cf.~Fig.~\ref{results}(a2).
 States of zero norm are not physical and therefore we exclude them from further considerations.
-The consequence is that the spinon excitation is only defined in half of the Brillouin zone.
+The consequence is that the spinon only exists in half of the Brillouin zone.

-In our procedure, the correlations present in the spinon state are borrowed from the ground state correlations.
-This leads to the natural question as to what kind of correlations, of all those present in the exact ground state, is most relevant to the spinon.
-To answer this question we consider two approximate ground states: (i) the classical lowest energy configuration, {\it i.e.} the N\'eel state, and (ii) the simplest valence-bond solid.
+In our procedure, the correlations present in the spinon state are inherited from the ground state.
+This leads to the natural question as to which correlations, of all those present in the exact ground state, are most relevant to the spinon.
+To answer this question we consider two approximations to the ground state: (i) the lowest energy classical configuration, {\it i.e.} the N\'eel state, and (ii) the simplest valence-bond solid.

 \emph{(i) Domain wall approximation:} In the first approximation, we therefore replace: